XRPLF/xrpl-dev-portal/content/tutorials/build-apps/build-a-desktop-wallet-in-js.md

 This will start the app in development mode.
 Check your terminal for the URL where the app is running.
 Click the URL to open the app in your browser.
 You should see the home page of the app.

-If you're having trouble running the app, go through the steps again and make sure you've completed all the steps correctly.
-If still the app doesn't run, join the XRPL community on [Discord](https://discord.com/invite/KTNmhJDXqa) and ask for suggestions.
+If you ran into trouble while running the app, go over the steps again to ensure you followed them correctly.
+If still the app doesn't run, feel free to ask on XRPL Community [Discord](https://discord.com/invite/KTNmhJDXqa).

 ## Next Steps